FIWARE/tutorials.Step-by-Step/CONTRIBUTING.md

 ## Coding conventions

-The code and markdown files are formatted by [prettier](https://prettier.io), you can also run the formatter directly:
+The code and Markdown files are formatted by [prettier](https://prettier.io), you can also run the formatter directly:

 ```console